SeleniumHQ/docker-selenium/README.md

 docker run -d -e SCREEN_WIDTH=1366 -e SCREEN_HEIGHT=768 -e SCREEN_DEPTH=24 selenium/standalone-firefox
 ```

+Bear in mind that in non-debug images, the maximize window command won't work.
+You can use the resize window command
+instead.
+Also, some browser drivers allow specifying window size in capabilities.

 ### Increasing the number of browser instances/slots

 By default, each image will only allow one slot per container, which is what we recommend as a best practice since all